theetje/insurance-domain-models/README.md

-# WIA Test Model Updated - Domain Model
+# Mermaid Diagram Test - Domain Model

-Updated Test Model for WIA Insurance Coverage with diagram fix
+Simple test to verify Mermaid diagrams appear in Confluence

 ## Overview

-This repository contains the domain model for WIA Test Model Updated, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for Mermaid Diagram Test, built using the SIVI AFD 2.0 standard for Dutch insurance industry.

 ## Structure